Vernon police respond to accusation of delayed 911 action - Vernon Morning Star

 Ross says he called RCMP in Vernon after a party got out of control, a man was allegedly assaulted and two vehicles were smashed into by an old collectors pick-up.

 Const.
 Kelly Brett says Sgt.
-Thiessen of the North Okanagan Rural RCMP office is currently working with Ross and the residents to resolved the issue that took place two Fridays ago.
+Thiessen of the North Okanagan Rural RCMP office is currently working with Ross and the residents to resolve the issue that took place two Fridays ago.

 While Ross explains that he called 911 and asked for the Vernon detachment, it was officers from Enderby that responded nearly two hours later.